Empirical design & permits...

 Lateral Wall Reinforcement

 Typical lateral wall reinforcement refers to shear walls or some other engineered reinforcement method.
-Shear walls are parallel to the lateral forces, and work just like an outcropping.
+Shear walls are perpendicular to the lateral forces, and work just like an outcrop.
 They brace the wall just like a 90-degree corner braces the wall.
 In other chapters I mention an inside load bearing wall.
 This could also be a shear wall, and could be used to exceed the 240-sq. ft. rule.

 As you can see, complying with Empirical design rules is relatively easy with most home designs.
 Just keep these issues in mind as you plan your home design.
 This pretty much sums up your requirements to build under the Empirical design rules.
 As stated earlier, check with your permit office to confirm their current requirements.